GeofreyMacharia/Contoso-Retail-Analysis/README.md

 <img width="4100" height="2350" alt="Consto BI-4" src="https://github.com/user-attachments/assets/0dcb0cbf-4dfd-4e30-addd-c98956be90ca" />

-# EXTENEDED ANALYSIS WITH PYTHON
+# EXTENDED ANALYSIS WITH PYTHON

 In addition to SQL-based queries and dashboard visualizations, I developed Python notebooks to conduct a more in-depth analysis of the Contoso Retail dataset.
 These notebooks allowed for:
 * Advanced computations beyond SQL aggregations, including the introduction of new performance metrics such as Profit and Profit Margin.